Dakshinde130/Dakshinde130/README.md

 <tr>
 <td width="65%">

-SmartStyle is a **full-stack AI wardrobe management app** that uses **computer vision** to recognize clothing items, suggests outfits based on occasion and preferences, and works for a single person, a couple, or an entire family under one account.
+A **full-stack AI wardrobe app** that uses **computer vision** to recognize clothing, then suggests outfits by occasion and preference — for one person, a couple, or a whole family under one account.

-Built with a secure **OTP-based login flow via Supabase** — no passwords to remember, no security compromises.
-The cloud backend means your wardrobe goes wherever you do.
+Secure **OTP login via Supabase** — no passwords to remember, no security compromises.
+Cloud backend, so your wardrobe goes wherever you do.

 **What it solves:**

 - Knows what you own, even when you forget
 - CV-powered item recognition — snap and save
 - Multi-user support for families